뒤로가기back

 How does it differ from traditional manual methods?

-First, users upload their video to GSP-MR, where the AI separates the audio tracks into dialogue, music, and effects (commonly referred to as DME).
+First, users upload their video to Music Replacement, where the AI separates the audio tracks into dialogue, music, and effects (commonly referred to as DME).
 Gaudio Lab’s audio separation technology, GSEP, is renowned for its exceptional quality.
 It has been widely recognized as the best-in-class audio separation technology.
 At CES 2024, Gaudio Lab even won a CES Innovation Award for its product, Just Voice, which enables real-time voice isolation.

 Next, the separated music track is analyzed by AI, which identifies individual pieces of music and divides them into segments.
 The system then uses a music recommendation engine to search its extensive music database for similar tracks.
 This database contains tens of thousands of songs across various genres, all cleared for global use.
 Unlike low-quality AI-generated music, these tracks are created and uploaded by professional artists worldwide, ensuring top-notch quality.